-The task of the President is to manage operations in accordance with the guidelines and instructions of the Board of Directors.
-In connection with this, the President shall ensure, through necessary control systems, that the Company conforms to applicable laws and regulations.
-The President reports at Board meetings and shall ensure that the Board receives factual, complete and relevant information which is required for the Board to be able to make decisions which are soundly based.
-Additionally, the President has a continual dialogue with the Chairman of the Board and keeps the Chairman of the Board informed about the development and financial position of the Company andthe Group.
+It is the task of the CEO to lead operations in accordance with the guidelines and instructions of the Board.
+In conjunction with this, the CEO shall use the required control systems to ensure that the company complies with applicable laws and ordinances.
+The CEO reports to the Board meetings and shall ensure the Board receives as much factual, detailed and relevant information as is required for the Board to reach well-informed decisions.
+The CEO also maintains continual dialogue with the Chairman of the Board and keeps him informed of the development and financial position of the Company and the Group.

-AAK’s business areas is Chocolate & Confectionery Fats (incl.
-Lipids for Care), Food Ingredients (Food Ingredients Continental Europe, Food Ingredients UK & Americas) and Technical Products & Feed.
-The heads of the business areas are responsible for goals, strategies, roduct development, and earnings, cash flow and balance sheet of their respective units.
-The business areas are in turn organised in various sectors responsible for ongoing business matters.
-Control is exercised through internal boards, which meet four times a year.
-AAK’s President and group CEO then functions as Chairman of the Board and also the Group’s CFO participates.
-Other holders of positions, such as the Group’s Controller and Strategy Manager are co-opted as required.
+AAK’s business areas are Food Ingredients, Chocolate & Confectionery Fats and Technical Products & Feed.
+The heads of each business area/country are responsible for goals, strategies, product development and day-to-day business issues, as well as for profit, cash flow and balance sheets for the unit in question.
+The business areas in turn are organised into different sectors with responsibility for day-to-day business issues.
+Direction is exercised through internal boards, which meet four times a year.
+At these meetings, AAK’s President/CEO acts as chairman of the board, and the Group CFO also participates.
+Other executives are co-opted as necessary.

-For each such country, a member of the Group Management has been appointed with general responsibility for operations (Group Management Representative).
-These are superior country managers, and in most cases they function as board members of the local legal boards.
+For each such country, one member of the Group management team has been appointed to have overriding responsibility for operations.
+This person is the superior of the Country Manager, and in most cases acts as chairman of the local legal board.